March 18, 2018

 You might think you need caffeine in the morning to get you going, but if you have anxiety or extreme stress, caffeine is the last thing you need.
 Caffeine turns on the body's fight-or-flight response, and can provoke a panic attack.
 If you're looking for an energizing morning brew without caffeine, herbal teas like peppermint, ginger, and caffeine-free chai can help you feel energized without the caffeine.

 You can practice long, slow breaths anywhere, any time.
 If you're driving, or standing in line, and feel stressed or anxious, breathe in and out to a slow count of eight.
 Slowing your breathing can help slow down your heart rate, and help promote a feeling of overall calm.

 Don't let your blood sugar get too low

 If you're prone to feeling nervous or anxious, don't let yourself get hungry, or you might feel even more jittery as your blood sugar drops.
-Keep high protein snacks on hand, and make sure your meals contain mainly nuts, vegetables and proteins, with little to no fast food or processed food.
+Keep high protein snacks on hand, and make sure your meals contain mainly fruits, vegetables, nuts/legumes, and proteins, with little to no fast food or processed food.

 Try Anxiety Relief herbal tea blend

 Anxiety Relief tea contains herbs that are designed to address not only your in-the-moment symptoms, they also support the overall health of the nervous system.
 Every single ingredient performs a function that helps people feel better and more in control of their mental and emotional state.
 Anxiety Relief contains: